planttheidea/inline-loops.macro/README.md

 If you are passing uncached values as the array or the handler, it will store those values as local variables and execute the same loop based on those variables.

+### Aggressive inlining

-One extra performance boost is that `inline-loops` will try to inline operations when possible.
+One extra performance boost is that `inline-loops` will try to inline the callback operations when possible.
 For example:

 ```javascript
 // this